gianni-rosato/rav1ator-cli/README.md

 - Generate Av1an encoding commands with the user's chosen settings & run them to encode a provided input video to an MKV output.

-- Encode from scratch, or resume a previous rav1ator-cli encode
+- Encode from scratch, or resume a previous rAV1ator CLI encode

 - Engage with rich interactivity features like spinners, prompts, & dropdowns